akakw1/RogueCardDemo/README.md

 # RogueCardDemo

-a demo for a roguelike card game.
+a demo server for a roguelike card game.